 It might be tempting to sit back and relax now that your GPA is pretty much set.
 Sure, a few average grades probably won’t change it much at this point.
 But colleges will still see your letter grades at the end of each semester.

 In fact, the most competitive colleges are paying close attention to senior year grades, because they know that many seniors slack off right about now.
-So if you want to avoid getting on their radar for the wrong reasons, keep those good grades!
+So if you want to avoid getting on their radar for the wrong reasons, keep up those good grades!

 And if you’re nervous your current GPA might be a little on the low side, now is also the perfect time to improve it.
 Even just going up a point or two can be helpful in showing potential colleges your serious about your future.